 A schedule of Meetings published at the beginning of the year, and the time and location of new Meetings as they arise;

 All the latest versions of approved Market Documentation.
-This includes the latest approved Code, Agreed Procedures, and approved Modifications which have not yet been incorporated into the current baseline versions of the Code and its APs.
-The Code and AP will be version controlled and each new version will identify in the version history what Modification Proposals have been included since the previous version.
+This includes the latest approved Code, Agreed Procedures, and approved Modifications which have not yet been incorporated into the current baseline versions of the Code and APs.
+The Code and APs will be version controlled and each new version will identify in the version history what Modification Proposals have been included since the previous version.

-The quarterly report summarising the progress of the Modification Proposals
+The quarterly report summarising the progress of the Modification Proposals.

 The Secretariat shall prepare an agenda for each Meeting to include: